ThinkUniform/uniformcss.com/README.md

 ### Installation

-To install and run this project locally follow these simple example steps.
+To install and run this project locally, follow these simple example steps.

 1. Clone this repo
    ```sh